Sulpitius Pius

 f.
 Yepes says it was near the city.

 g.
-Manuscript of Rouge-vallee: "Auatra."
+Manuscript of Rougevallee: Auatra.

 b.
 In the second Life he is called Ebrigiselus.

 c.
-Manuscript of Ripoire: "speaks."
+Manuscript of Ripatorio: he reports.

 a.
-Manuscript of Preudhomme: "restraint."
+Manuscript of Preudhomme: restraining.

 d.
-Manuscript of Preudhomme: "nocturnal."
+Manuscript of Preudhomme: nocturnal.

 c.
-Papias: "We call glass lamps cicendelae."
-[Cicendelae.]
+Papias: We call glass lamps cicendelae.
+[Cicendele.]